rvikas549/My-Bookstore-Ratings/README.md

 -Embedded JavaScript , CSS , Javascript to handle Server<br>

+🖼️ Image Storage Strategies in Modern Apps
+A guide to understanding how applications store images—from small personal projects to "Meta-scale" systems.
+1. Storage Paradigms
+A. The "Reference" Approach (Industry Standard) Instead of putting the image in the database, you store the image file in a Cloud Bucket (AWS S3, Google Cloud Storage) and save only the URL in the database.
+Best for: 99% of web applications.
+Database Entry: {"username": "dev_user", "profile_pic": "https://amazonaws.com"}
+Why?
+Keeps the database lean, enables CDN caching, and is cost-effective.
+B. The "Binary" Approach (BLOB)
+Storing the image directly in the database as a BLOB (Binary Large Object) or BinData.
+Best for: Tiny icons, highly secure/private documents that must be backed up with the DB.
+SQL: Uses VARBINARY(MAX) or LONGBLOB.
+NoSQL: Uses BinData or MongoDB's GridFS (which chunks files larger than 16MB).
+Why?
+High data integrity but causes massive "database bloat" and slow performance at scale.
+2. How the Giants Do It (Meta/Facebook Scale) Large-scale platforms don't use standard file systems because they are too slow for trillions of files.
+Feature	Meta's "Haystack" System
+Storage Unit	Volumes: Thousands of images packed into one giant 100GB+ file.
+Retrieval	Uses an In-Memory Index to find the exact "Offset" of an image inside a volume.
+Optimization	Generates multiple sizes (Thumbnail, HD) instantly upon upload.
+Cost Saving	Deduplication: If 1,000 people upload the same meme, the physical file is stored only once.
+3. Comparison Table
+Feature	Reference (Cloud)	Binary (DB)	Big Tech (Object Store) Complexity	Low	Low	Very High
+Speed	Fast (with CDN)	Slow	Ultra-Fast
+Cost	Low	High	Efficient at Scale
+Use Case	Most Apps	Secure/Tiny Files	Facebook, Instagram
+4. Implementation Checklist
+When choosing a method, ask:
+How big are the images?
+(Under 10KB?
+DB is okay.
+Larger?
+Use Cloud Storage).
+How often are they accessed?
+(Use a CDN for high-traffic images).
+What is the security level?
+(Does the image need the same permission logic as your SQL rows?).

 How to run -><br>
 1.git clone <url of this repository> ,in ur terminal<br>
 2.Change your directory of the file cd /..<br>